Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Rockies

 Rockies Pitching Rankings

-- The 7.9 strikeouts per nine innings put together by the Rockies pitching staff ranks 26th in MLB.
+- The pitching staff for the Rockies has a collective eight K/9, which ranks 25th in the league.

-- The Rockies have the 27th-ranked team ERA among all league pitching staffs (5.16).
+- The Rockies have a 5.38 team ERA that ranks 28th across all MLB pitching staffs.

-- Davis (0-0) makes the start for the Rockies, his third of the season.
+- The Rockies will send Gomber (1-4) out for his sixth start of the season.
+He is 1-4 with a 9.28 ERA and 15 strikeouts through 21 1/3 innings pitched.

-- In his most recent time out on Friday, April 21, the right-hander tossed 4 2/3 innings against the Philadelphia Phillies, giving up one earned run while surrendering six hits.
+- In his last appearance on Monday, the lefty went five scoreless innings against the Cleveland Guardians while surrendering three hits.

+- In five games this season, the 29-year-old has amassed an ERA of 9.28, with 6.3 strikeouts per nine innings.
+Opponents are hitting .322 against him.

 © 2023 Data Skrive.
 All rights reserved.